 The pegs lining its interior are great for housing an array of dishes, and its attachable green cups are designed for flatware.
 And even though the rack is shaped like a bowl, you don’t have to worry about it collecting water; the rack’s built-in drain spout will ensure that water flows away from your dishes and into your sink.

-Best In-Sink: Neat-O Chrome-Plated Steel Dish Rack
+Best In-Sink: Neat-O Deluxe Chrome-Plated Steel Small Dish Drainer

 Don’t have counter space to spare?
 This steel dish rack can sit inside your sink, allowing you to organize and dry your dishes even when space is limited.
 It can easily accommodate plates, glasses, and flatware, and its elevated design will ensure water doesn’t pool on any of your dishes.
 And don't worry if you don't need a dish rack for your sink—this one can sit on your counter too, for all your dish drying needs.